edfeld/sequelizedBurger/README.md

 Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

 Each burger in the Devoured area has a `Delete` button.
-When the user click delete, the burger will be deleted from the database and the page.
+When the user click delete, the burger will be deleted from the database and removed from the page.

 The app will store every burger in a database, whether devoured or not.